-Continually trying to hold in pee is not only uncomfortable, it can harm the bladder and other parts of the body.
+Continually trying to hold in pee is not only uncomfortable, but it can also harm the bladder and other parts of the body.
 Anyone with concerns about their urinary health should talk to a doctor.

 This article describes how much the bladder can hold, how often to empty it, and which health issues typically affect urination.